-Gas is cheaper than electricity in most cases, which makes furnaces more cost-effective than electric heat pumps in areas that experience colder temperatures.
+Natural gas is cheaper than electricity in most regions, which makes a furnace more cost-effective than an electric heat pump in areas that experience freezing temperatures.
 Gas furnaces are not always more efficient than heat pumps, however.

-For states that experience cooler temperatures (40-60 degrees) but not colder temperatures (below 40 degrees), a heat pump can be more efficient and cost-effective.
+For states that experience cooler temperatures (40-60 degrees) but not extreme cold (below 40 degrees), a heat pump can be more efficient and cost-effective.

 Myth #5 – A gas furnace is cheaper than a heat pump

 The upfront cost for installing a heat pump is usually cheaper than the cost to install a furnace.
 However, the monthly energy bill is where you’ll see the real savings.
 It’s less expensive to heat a home with natural gas in a colder region, but you’ll want to rely on a heat pump in a warmer region.
 Also, if you don’t have natural gas lines running to your home, installation can be extremely expensive.

 Myth #6 – There is only one type of heat pump

 There are three types of heat pumps: air-to-air, ductless mini-split, and geothermal.
 The air-to-air heat pump is the most common type of heat pump and works by moving the heat outside your home through the air handler unit inside your home and across the indoor coil.

 A ductless, mini-split heat pump is similar to a window air conditioner.
 It is a smaller air-source unit with an outdoor compressor/condenser and an indoor air-handling unit.